 - 3 egg yolks

-- 2 Tbl spoons honey
+- 2 tablespoons honey or Karo syrup

 Signs of dehydration include sunken eyes, loss of skin elasticity, lethargy, dry gums.
 To check for dehydration at home, gently grasp the skin between the cat’s shoulders and raise it.
-It should spring back immediately if this doesn’t happen it may be a sign your kitten is dehydrated.
-If you suspect your kitten is dehydrated seek veterinary attention urgently.
+It should spring back immediately if this doesn’t happen it may be a sign your kitten is dehydrated if you do suspect the kitten is dehydrated seek veterinary attention urgently.

 Cardboard boxes are insulating and therefore a good place to make a bed for your kitten.
 Place a towel in the bottom of the box along with a hot water bottle or a heating pad.
 The heating pad/hot water bottle should only cover half the area, so if the kitten gets too hot, he can move away from the heat.

 Ensure that the bedding doesn’t have strings and threads which may entangle the kitten.
 Bedding will need to be changed regularly, to maintain proper hygiene.
 Ensure the box is in a quiet, draft-free spot.
-Kittens are unable to regulate their body temperature for the first week or two, so it is important the kitten has a source of warmth.
+Kittens are unable to regulate their body temperature for the first week or two, so the kitten must have a source of warmth.
 Hot water bottles or heat lamps can be used to keep the kitten warm, but it is important to keep a regular check of the temperature to ensure it’s not too hot or cold for the kitten.
 Newborns require a temperature of 89-93F (around 30C).

 It is important to ensure the orphaned kitten is parasite free.
 Fleas and worms can cause anaemia, which can lead to death.
 Remove fleas using a flea comb.
-Seek veterinary advice on products which can be used on very young kittens to treat both fleas and intestinal worms.
+Seek veterinary advice on products that can be used on very young kittens to treat both fleas and intestinal worms.

-Love and Attention:
+Love and attention

 Your kitten will need plenty of love and attention.
 When he’s not sleeping, ensure you give it lots of physical contact.